BarthMedia/studioForm/README.md

 # studioForm
-Restructuring of the initial Studio Form script
+Restructuring of the initial studioForm.js

 Studio Form allows you to easily create the most complex Forms within webflow.